 The stormwater runoff from the project limits will be collected and conveyed in roadside ditches or closed drainage systems to the proposed wet or dry detention ponds.
 The ponds will discharge at or near the same cross drains that carry the roadway runoff in the existing condition basins.
 The basins in the proposed condition will closely match the basins identified in the existing condition.
-The water quality treatment and water quantity attenuation will be achieved through the construction of wet or dry detention ponds, which will require the acquisition of additional right-of-way.
-The preferred pond sites are identified in Table 5-1.
+The water quality treatment and water quantity attenuation will be achieved through the construction of wet detention, dry detention (open basin), or dry retention (closed basin) ponds, which will require the acquisition of additional right-of-way.
+An Environmental Look Around Evaluation was completed in February 2021 and is included within Appendix G. The preferred pond sites are identified in Table 5-1.
 Refer to Appendix A for the proposed drainage maps.